7 Thank You Page Examples That Can Boost Visitor Experience

 The page showcases the brand’s top-selling products, luring customers to check them out and even consider buying them then and there.

 The next amazing way to convert your thank you page into an efficient selling machine is by adding relevant and personalized content recommendation materials on the page.
 These could be anything – blogs, articles, white papers, product guides, eBooks, free resources, and so on.

 Some customers need more nurturing than others to make them refer your brand to peers or follow you on social media channels.
 In such cases, use the power of reviews.
 Make them read through some of your top client testimonials on your thank you page to ensure continuous engagement.

-Notice the “Tell us what you think” box at the end of Apple’s thank you page.
+Notice the “Tell us what you think” box pop up at the end of Apple’s thank you page.
 Now a happy customer may not always click on the box and submit the feedback, but a frustrated customer most probably will.
 If not anything else, you’ll have some valuable feedback that you can work upon to improve your conversion rates in the future.

 Another great way to utilize your thank you page to talk money with your fully nurtured or returning visitors.
 For these are the people who trust your brand and are ready to engage with it beyond just attending webinars or reading your site’s blogs.
 Ask them if they want a sales call or a product demo.

-Here’s an example of how WordStream does it for its users who’ve signed up for its “Does Facebook Advertising Work?” ebook:
+Here’s an example of how WordStream does it for its users who’ve signed up for its “Does Facebook Advertising Work?” free eBook here:

 Basic structure of a Thank You page

 While there are a plethora of ways in which you can design a thank you page, following a set framework always helps.
-Below mentioned are some basic things that your thank you page must have.
+Below are some basic things an effective thank you page template must have.

 - The thank you message,